-During your time at Goldsmiths, you may experience dissatisfaction, or even be involved in an issue about conduct.
+During your time at Goldsmiths, you may be dissatisfied with your student experience, or be concerned about conduct issues.
 These matters are dealt with by the Appeals and Complaints team.
 Information about the team's work and contact details can be found below.